"In any given moment we have two options: to step forward into growth or step back into safety."

 James D'Aconti, LCSW

-[Limited Availability].
+[Not currently accepting new clients].
 People tell me I am easy to talk to.
 That comes in handy when you're a psychotherapist.
 One of the most important things to me is that my client feels comfortable.
 Just as a flower cannot grow without soil, water or sunlight, I believe a person cannot grow in therapy if they do not feel comfortable and connected with their therapist.